Overwhelmed by the massive number of Epcot dining options? We’ve got you covered.

 They make great Kung Pao Chicken and Honey Sesame Chicken, and you won’t be sorry ordering the Banana Cheesecake Eggrolls for dessert!

-Opening in Summer 2019, we have yet to patronize this new Japan Pavilion restaurant.
+Takumi Tei opened in Fall 2019 and we have yet to patronize this new Japan Pavilion restaurant.
 From what we hear, Disney has planned an artisanal Japanese inspired menu and we can’t wait to try it!